 Hebrews 11

 Now this life of faith was what specially marked Christianity.
 Judaism was a religion of seen things, Christianity of unseen things.
 They were to live by faith on an unseen heavenly Christ, with the sure promise of His return. they are put in company with the saints in the Old Testament history, but who saw through the types and shadows their real heavenly calling, and who lived by faith in view of it.
 We must remember the position the saints are looked at as in Hebrews.
-They are not seated in the heavenly places in Christ as in the Hebrews.
+They are not seated in the heavenly places in Christ as in the Ephesians.
 They are brethren partakers of the heavenly calling (see Eph.
 3:11For this cause I Paul, the prisoner of Jesus Christ for you Gentiles, (Ephesians 3:1)).
 They are called to heaven, but not there yet.
 Consequently in Hebrews we are put in company with the Old Testament saints.
-In Hebrews we are not.
+In Ephesians we are not.
 The great truth in the latter Epistle is our union with Christ as Head, members of His body.
 This was a mystery unknown in Old Testament times, but now revealed through Paul and the other apostles, by the Spirit (Eph.
 3).

 To return, in Hebrews 11 we have the life of faith set before us in its various actings, as displayed in the Old Testament saints.
 Their example would be convincing to the Hebrew Christian minds, as being familiar with their history.
 What is faith?
 It is the substance of things hoped for, the evidence of things not seen.
 By it the elders obtained a good report.
 Now Christ and the heavenly glory and things above were all real to God.
 But faith is our side.
 We do not see these things, but realize them.
 Faith is thus the substance the realizing of these hoped for things.
 I hope for Christ and the heavenly glory, and to have a portion there, but faith makes it real.
 I have these things now; they are my portion.
 So it is the evidence of things not seen.
 God’s Word tells me of the unseen things.
 The latter is God’s evidence that these things are true.
 But faith lays hold of the Word, and becomes in itself the evidence of these unseen things.
 We shall find these things developed in the examples that follow.
 There is no doubt an order in them.
 For instance in the first four, faith connects itself with creation, redemption, translation to the heavenly glory, and judgment (see ver.
 3-7).
 Then with our life here below waiting in patience for the fulfillment of the promises (ver.
 8-22).
 Then the faith that will surmount every difficulty, as specially shown in Moses (ver.
 23-31).
 Lastly, such as will go through all kinds of suffering, in view of the still future fulfillment of the same promises (ver.
 32-40).
-May we learn our own lessons of faith from the examples of these dear saints of god.
+May we learn our own lessons of faith from the examples of these dear saints of God.

 Now as to creation (ver.
 3) faith is the evidence of unseen things to me.
 I have never seen how these things which I see were created.
 But God tells me in His Word, that they were created by the Word of God.
 I believe, and faith thus becomes the evidence of things not seen as to the actual creation of the world.
 The heathen philosophers were always reasoning about this, but never could trace creation back to the first cause.
 But faith can!
 It says, God created the heavens and the earth by His Word; the things that do appear were made out of nothing.